Wideband Beamforming for RIS Assisted Near-Field Communications: Signal-Guided Beamforming Network Architecture in Near-Field Wideband RIS Systems

 Finally, the frequency and time-spatial features are fused in the UL-CT module, which can be expressed as

 where $\odot^i,i\in \{\text{F}, \text{T}\}$ denotes a channel-wise or spatial-wise multiplication operator, respectively.
-Note that compared to the classic self-attention mechanism, the PSA module has lower computational complexity due to the separable dual branch attention architecture.
+Note that compared to the classic self-attention mechanism, the PSA module has lower computational complexity due to the separable dual branch attention architecture\footnote{{For the observation pilot tensor $\bar{{\mathbf{Y}}}^\text{P} \in \mathbb{R}^{B \times M_\text{RF} \times Q_\text{tr}}$ in the UL-CT module, the uplink pilots in each subcarrier are independently designed, and hence the frequency domain features are processed in an independent branch.
+Since the temporal-spatial domain of the received pilot signal is strongly correlated and the number of RF chains $M_\text{RF}$ is relatively small, the temporal-spatial domain data tensor is simultaneously operated in the UL-CT module.
+This arrangement efficiently facilitates the feature learning process for $\bar{{\mathbf{Y}}}$.}}.